-A full return to the structure prior to deregulation -i.e., utility ownership of all generation resources in the state with rates based on each utility's cost-of-service - would require utilities to reacquire their previously divested assets or to build new resources sufficient to serve Maryland's load without relying on in-state merchant generators.304 Such a return to fully regulated electric rates would permit the State to control or direct all aspects of customer service, from generation through transmission and distribution.
+A full return to the structure prior to deregulation -i.e., utility ownership of all generation resources in the state with rates based on each utility's cost-of-service - would require utilities to reacquire their previously divested assets or to build new resources sufficient to serve Maryland's load without relying on in-state merchant generators.315 Such a return to fully regulated electric rates would permit the State to control or direct all aspects of customer service, from generation through transmission and distribution.
 Virginia is currently returning to full cost-of-service regulation, but can do so because its largest utilities did not divest and still own their generating assets.
 The cost for Maryland, however, would be very substantial for many years following the reacquisition of generation resources, both in terms of direct costs and assumed risks.
-Moreover, wholesale markets for generation have evolved significantly, and Maryland's return to the previous state-centric regime would likely prove difficult in light of its ever-moreentangling ties to PJM.
-It is unlikely, therefore, that Maryland can realistically undo entirely the last decade of deregulation efforts.
+Moreover, wholesale markets for generation have evolved significantly, and Maryland's return to the previous state-centric regime could have adverse consequences for PJM's wholesale markets.
+It would be difficult, therefore, for Maryland to undo entirely the last decade of deregulation efforts.
 Nevertheless, it is possible for the Commission to direct the State's utilities to build and own some new generation facilities to address load growth, high LMP and capacity prices, and environmental concerns.
-Such a surgical use of cost-of-service, utility-owned generation may give the State effective control over its energy future while bounding its risks.
+Such a surgical use of cost-ofservice, utility-owned generation may give the State effective control over its energy future while bounding its risks.